lexibank/tlopo/out/vol3/chapter11.md

 ### 3.5.
 Pometia pinnata, ocean lychee, island lychee, TP ton, taun, P obit, inkori, Bnandao (Sapindaceae)

 Pometia pinnata, an ancient New Guinea domesticate ([Yen 1996](../references.md#source-Yen1996)), is a tall canopy hardwood tree of 20--45 m (Figure 11.9, left).
 [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 335) writes that its fruit, green or red and 4--6cm in diameter, the sweet pulp of which similar in taste and texture to a lychee and is eaten raw, is the most valued in the Bismarck Archipelago after the Malay apple.
 The skin of the ripe fruit is peeled off like that of a mandarin.
-The pulp surrounds a seed, up to 3 em in diameter, which is poisonous and requires extensive processing and cooking before it can be eaten.
+The pulp surrounds a seed, up to 3 cm in diameter, which is poisonous and requires extensive processing and cooking before it can be eaten.
 [French](../references.md#source-French1986) ([1986](../references.md#source-French1986): 215) reports that there are also varieties of P. pinnata with inedible flesh.

 P. pinnata displays considerable variety in form, especially in the New Guinea region, attesting to long cultivation.
 Walter & Sam (20102: 229-230) report that its better forms are often transplanted in the Bismarcks and in Vanuatu but apparently less so in the Solomons.
 There are also widespread reports that it makes good building timber ([Floyd 1954](../references.md#source-Floyd1954), [Gowers 1976](../references.md#source-Gowers1976): 118, [French 1986](../references.md#source-French1986): 215).
 The wood is also used for carving on Waya ([Gardner & Pawley 2006](../references.md#source-GardnerandPawley2006)), and its plank buttresses provide axe handles in Marovo ([Hviding 2005](../references.md#source-Hviding2005): 129).

 <a id="p-343"></a>

-The POc term for P. pinnata was &ast;tawan, reflected in all major Oceanic subgroups except Micronesian.
+The POc term for P. pinnata was _&ast;tawan_, reflected in all major Oceanic subgroups except Micronesian.

 <table>
 <tr>